Migration and spreading of a droplet driven by a chemical step: 2D droplets

 \subsection{Migration}

-We focus here on the steady motion of the droplet during the migration stage, in which both the width $L$ and the droplet velocity $\delta$ are constant.
-The droplet is characterized by a receding contact line on the hydrophobic side and an advancing contact line on the hydrophilic side.
+The migration of the droplet is driven by the wettability contrast and can be described by the asymptotic theory of \citet{vellingiri2011}, who considered a continuous wettability distribution.
+We focus here on the steady motion of the droplet during the migration stage, in which both the width $L$ and the droplet velocity $\delta$ are constant, allowing for more explicit solutions.
+We also consider the special case of $K=0$, which has not been investigated in \citet{vellingiri2011}.
 It is convenient to introduce a reference frame attached to the droplet.
 Thus the governing equation (\ref{2Dpde}), after one integral, yields